Getting diagnosed

 Your GP is likely to want to talk to someone who knows you well to check if you have personality changes or changes in your mental abilities.
 This could be your partner, friend or a close relative.

-Your GP should refer you to a specialist on the same day (emergency referral) if you have both:
+Your GP should refer you to a specialist on the same day (emergency referral) if you have 2 or more of the following:

 swelling at the back of your eyes (papilloedema)